Personal Injury Claims On A Private Property Compensation Specialists

 How Long Do I Have To Claim For An Injury On Private Property?

-The Limitation Act 1980 establishes that there’s usually a three-year time limit for starting a claim for domestic injuries on private property.
-This time limit normally begins on the date of the accident.
+The Limitation Act 1980 sets a three-year time limit (generally) for starting a claim for domestic injuries on private property.
+This time limit for personal injury claims normally begins on the date of the accident.

-If a party injured on private property lacks the mental capacity to start their own personal injury claim, then the time limit is suspended indefinitely.
-A litigation friend could claim on the injured party’s behalf.
-If this does not happen though, and the injured party later recovers this mental capacity, then the time limit will start from the day of recovery.
+• If a party injured on private property lacks the mental capacity to start their own personal injury claim, then the time limit is suspended for as long as they are without this capacity.
+In these cases, a litigation friend could manage the claim for them.
+Should a claim not be made for them, and the injured person later regains the capacity required to handle the claims process, then the three year time limit will start from the day of recovery.

 Contact our team of advisors for free if you would like to ask any questions about the time limit for making a private property injury claim.